-- Lessons are planned around core concepts which include God News, God, Christian Community, Incarnation, Kingdom of God, Forgiveness, Salvation, Resurrection, Discipleship, Holy Spirit, Creation and World Religion. - Overarching questions for each concept are answered as part of the children's end of unit assessed piece of work. - End of unit assessments are completed at the end of each unit of work (concept).
-This is half termly practice. - Teachers assess this work through using the end of phase statements document and learning steps and complete an assessment achievement tracker; which help teachers make a judgement on children's attainment in RE. - RE assessments are recorded half termly on concept trackers in class RE assessments folders, with a final judgement being made at the end of the school year for end of phase years (Years 2, 4 & 6)
+- Lessons are planned around core concepts which include God News, God, Christian Community, Incarnation, Kingdom of God, Forgiveness, Salvation, Resurrection, Discipleship, Holy Spirit, Creation and World Religion. - The three core disciplines (Philosophy, Theology and Human Social Science see Appendix 1) are incorporated into lessons to ensure a balanced RE curriculum which promotes religious literacy. - Overarching questions for each concept are answered as part of the children's end of unit assessed piece of work.
+End of unit assessments are completed at the end of each unit of work (concept).
+This is half termly practice. - Teachers assess this work through using the end of phase statements document and learning steps and complete an assessment achievement tracker; which help teachers make a judgement on children's attainment in RE. - -To supplement the evidence gathered from end-of-unit assessments conducted in each class across KS2; teachers/ subject leader or head teacher will document pupil discussions concerning the overarching questions related to their assessments via a live voice recording.
+These conversations will be facilitated by the teacher/subject leader & head teacher, providing a safe environment for students to engage in deeper discussions and express their understanding of religious views and concepts in a balanced and informed manner. - RE assessments are recorded half termly on concept trackers in class RE assessments folders, with a final judgement being made at the end of the school year for end of phase years (Years 2, 4 & 6) - During the week of completing end of unit assessments linked to the overarching questions, moderation is completed termly within Key Stage teams to ensure judgements are consistent and to explore key focuses and submitted in addition to the concept trackers kept by each class teacher.

-SCHEME OF WORK 2017
+SCHEME OF WORK